miguelsan/rfcs/proposed/0000-awesome-frontend.md

 The decision has the following consequences:

 - developers need to know or learn Rust
+  - The Developers at falanster might have difficulties.
+It could result in the loss of alle their efforts this summmer?! or they will split of completly and use the old frontend.
+  - Florian will not be able to help.
 - [Leaflet](https://leafletjs.com/) can't be integrated directly
 - we can't use component libraries that are based on React
 - the app won't work with old browsers